 Before law school, Alison was the Director of Organizing & Coalitions at Rise, Inc., where she edited a draft of Rise’s bipartisan Survivors’ Bill of Rights Act of 2016, which was signed into law after unanimous passage by Congress.
 In addition, she was a staff reporter for the San Francisco Daily Journal; a teaching assistant at a primary school in Madrid, Spain; and the Assistant Director and Lead Educator at Strong Wings Adventure School in Nantucket, MA.

 As part of her practice, Alison maintains an active pro bono practice.
-In recognition of her pro bono service, she received the California Lawyers Association's Wiley W. Manuel Certificate for 2019-2020.Show More
+In recognition of her pro bono service, she has received the California Lawyers Association's Wiley W. Manuel Certificate for 2019, 2020, and 2021.